Financial Aid Eligibility

 - by the student’s cumulative grade point average (see Qualitative Progress Standards/GPA Rule in Section II) in their academic program.

-- by the percentage of course credits completed successfully; student must achieve at least a 67% rate of satisfactory completion.
+- by the percentage of course credits completed successfully, students must achieve at least a 67% rate of satisfactory completion.
 This is calculated by the number of credits successfully completed as a percentage of the total number of credits attempted.
 This is the Completion Rate (see Quantitative Progress Standards/67% Rule in Section II).

 - by timeframe.
 Students must complete their programs of study before attempting 150% of the credits required to complete the program.
 This is the Maximum Time Frame.
 Financial aid will cover a maximum of 30 credits of developmental coursework; this is the Developmental Maximum.